squeek502/ryanliptak.com/posts/zig-is-a-windows-resource-compiler.md

 (in `build.zig`, the manifest file is ignored if the target object format is not COFF)

+<p><aside class="note">

-<aside class="note"><p>Note: Currently, only one manifest file can be specified per compilation.
+Note: Currently, only one manifest file can be specified per compilation.
 This is because the ID of the manifest resource is currently always 1 (`CREATEPROCESS_MANIFEST_RESOURCE_ID`).
 Specifying multiple manifests could be supported if a way for the user to specify an ID for each manifest is added (manifest IDs must be a `u16`).
-I'm not yet familiar enough with manifests to know what the use case for multiple manifests is.</p></aside>
+I'm not yet familiar enough with manifests to know what the use case for multiple manifests is.

+</aside></p>

 ### Via `zig rc`